Notes and Tips

 Step 2c - Schedule the Initial Load Zeros Rule

-- This will run on a Weekly basis
+- Run on a Weekly basis

 - Schedule for start of the week (typically Sunday).
 Refer to your usage configuration to confirm.